The word “Eagle” – “Nesher” in Hebrew, appears 28 times in the Bible.

 The word Nesher comes of the Hebrew root N.Sh.R

-This root is used to describe something that falls out of.
-For example, leaves or fruits that fall from a tree, or hair that falls from the head leading to baldness.
+This root is used to describe something that falls out.
+For example, leaves or fruits that fall out from a tree, or hair that falls out of the head.

 Is there another bird that exists in Israel and fit all verses in the Bible regarding the Eagle?

-It is a large bird of prey that lives in cliffs.
+It is a large bird of prey that lives and nests in cliffs.
 It eats only dead animals and its head is bald.

 In modern Israel, the vulture is the bird that we call Nesher.